magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Tech prefix
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.